fkyprianou/deved-platform/content/blog/en/low-code-leverage-ai-studio-airtable.md

 ### Create an Airtable DB

 B﻿efore we can get started with AI Studio, we'll need to setup our Airtable database.
 Airtable is a cool tool that is like Excel with superpowers!
-The [documentation](https://airtable.com/developers/web/api/introduction) is fantastic, it's a great place to get started.
+The [documentation](https://airtable.com/developers/web/api/introduction) is fantastic and a great place to get started.

 O﻿nce you've gotten comfortable, you'll want to build a new base.
 We'll call it "AI Taxi Demo".
 In this base we'll have two tables; Destinations and Customers.